dmill-bz/gremlin-php/README.md

-This is a Gremlin server client for PHP. **Supported version : M5**
+This is a Gremlin server client for PHP. **Supported versions : M5 (tests fail but driver functional) to M7**

 Changes
 =======